-Simultaneously with the closing of the Initial Public Offering, the Sponsor purchased an aggregate of 1,100,000 Private Placement Unit s at a price of \$10.00 per Private Placement Unit (\$11,000,000 in the aggregate).
+Simultaneously with the closing of the Initial Public Offering, the Sponsor purchased an aggregate of 1,100,000 Private Placement Units at a price of \$10.00 per Private Placement Unit (\$11,000,000 in the aggregate).
 Each Private Placement Unit consists of one share of Class A common stock and one-third of one warrant.
-Each whole warrant sold as part of the Private Placement Units is exercisable for one share of Class A common stock at a price of \$11.50 per share.
+Each whole warrant sold as part of the Private Placement Units is exercisable for one share of Class A common stock at a price of \$11.50 per share ("Private Warrant").
 The proceeds from the Private Placement Units have been added to the proceeds from the Initial Public Offering held in the Trust Account.
-If the Company does not complete a Business Combination within the Combination Period, the warrants included in the Private Placement Units will expire worthless.
-The warrants included in the Private Placement Units will be non-redeemable and exercisable on a cashless basis so long as they are held by the Sponsor or its permitted transferees.
+If the Company does not complete a Business Combination within the Combination Period, Private Warrants will expire worthless.
+The Private Warrants will be non-redeemable and exercisable on a cashless basis so long as they are held by the Sponsor or its permitted transferees.
 The warrants will expire five years after the completion of the Business Combination or earlier upon redemption or liquidation.